 View SEIS Course Catalog.

 A bachelor's degree in any discipline from a regionally-accredited educational institution in the U.S. (or international equivalent).

 An overall grade-point-average (GPA) of at least 2.7.
 (Applicants with a GPA less than 2.7 will be considered for provisional admission with their professional experience factored into the decision.)

-The courses in this certificate program require working knowledge of SQL and the Java programming language.
-Students must demonstrate adequate proficiency in both areas before enrolling in these courses.
+The courses in this certificate program require a working knowledge of SQL and the Java programming language.
+Students must demonstrate adequate proficiency in both areas or take SEIS 630 (for SQL) and SEIS 601 (for Java programming) before enrolling in these courses.